RAG-GNN: Integrating Retrieved Knowledge with Graph Neural Networks for Precision Medicine: Validating information content of retrieved documents

 To quantify the unique information contributed by retrieved documents, we decompose the mutual information between final embeddings $\mathbf{z}_i$ and prediction targets $y$ using the partial information decomposition framework\cite{williams2010nonnegative}.
 Define three information sources: network topology $\mathcal{G}$, node features $\mathbf{x}$, and retrieved documents $\mathcal{D}_i^{(k)}$.
 The total predictive information can be decomposed as:

 where $I_{\text{unique}}(\mathcal{G})$ quantifies information provided exclusively by network structure, $I_{\text{unique}}(\mathcal{D}_i^{(k)})$ measures unique contribution from retrieved documents, $I_{\text{shared}}$ captures redundant information present in both sources, and $I_{\text{synergy}}$ represents emergent information available only when both sources are combined.
-We estimate these quantities using the BROJA estimator\cite{bertschinger2014quantifying} which provides consistent estimates for discrete and continuous variables.
+We estimate these quantities using a heuristic minimum-redundancy decomposition where shared information is estimated as $\min(I_{\text{gnn}}, I_{\text{ctx}})$.
 The key metric is the normalized unique retrieval contribution:

 Non-zero values of $\rho_{\text{unique}}$ indicate that retrieved documents contribute predictive information not available from network topology alone.
-We validate this empirically in our cancer network experiments (Section 6), finding $\rho_{\text{unique}} = 0.086$ for functional category prediction.
-While network topology provides the dominant information source (77.3\%), this 8.6\% unique contribution from retrieval demonstrates that documents contain non-redundant knowledge complementing structural information.
+We validate this empirically in our cancer network experiments (Section~7) using 200 bootstrap resamples.
+The heuristic decomposition reveals that topology and retrieval encode overwhelmingly shared information (shared component $= 95.6\%$), with minimal unique contributions from either source (topology: $0.1\%$, retrieval: $6.2\%$) and negligible synergy ($0.4\%$).
+This high shared component indicates that the contrastive alignment during joint training effectively coordinates topology and retrieval representations into overlapping information spaces.
+The functional clustering improvements observed in Section~7.2 arise not from unique retrieval information, but from how the fusion mechanism reorganizes shared information to improve intra-cluster cohesion.